Ronkonkoma station

-Ronkonkoma (signed as Ronkonkoma L.I.
-MacArthur Airport on station signage) is a major railroad station and transportation hub along the Main Line of the Long Island Rail Road in Ronkonkoma, New York.
-The station is the eastern terminus of the Ronkonkoma Branch and the western terminus of the Greenport Branch.
+Ronkonkoma (signed as Ronkonkoma LI MacArthur Airport) is a major railroad station and transportation hub along the Main Line of the Long Island Rail Road in Ronkonkoma, Suffolk County, New York.
+The station is the eastern terminus of the Ronkonkoma Branch and the western terminus of the Greenport Branch, and it also serves the adjacent Long Island MacArthur Airport.
+It will eventually also be served by Amtrak's Northeast Regional.

-The station is located on Lakeland Street or Railroad Avenue North across from the intersection of Hawkins Avenue, and has parking facilities and other amenities that extend beyond the central location.
+The station is located on Railroad Avenue North across from the intersection of Hawkins Avenue, and has parking facilities and other amenities that extend beyond the central location.
 Free parking is available in the lots adjacent to the tracks on the north and south side.
 One parking garage north of the station was built in 1996 on a former freight spur.
-The station has a total of about 6,100 parking spaces.
+The station has a total of approximately 5,452 parking spaces.

 History

 Ronkonkoma Station was originally built as Lake Ronkonkoma station in 1883 as a replacement for the 1843-built Lakeland station designed to serve both Lakeland and Ronkonkoma, New York, as well as the 1853-built Hermanville station, designed for a former community along the south side of the tracks.